grace-shearrer/GEShearrer/README.md

 My goal is to obtain tenure before 40.
 I have known I wanted to be tenure track professor since 2010.
 While at the University of Wyoming, I was working as an O Chem TA under Drs.
 Robert Corcoran and Bill Hoberg and completing undergrad research with Dr. Donal Skinner.
 At the time I was a pre-med student, however my experiences teaching O Chem and doing research made me realize my true passion was teaching and research!
 After that I turned my attention to doctoral programs rather than medical school.

 ## Why?
 As stated above, my extracurriculars in my undergraduate studies really focused my attention on becoming a professor out of a love of both teaching and research.
-As I have developed as a scientist I realize that there are a lot of reasons why I am a scientist, and why I want to be a tenure track professor.
+As I have developed as a scientist I realize that there are a lot of reasons why I am a scientist, and why I want to be a tenure track professor:
 * Curiosity
 * Problem solving
 * Teamwork
 * Representation
-*
+* wa
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5Njg2NDQxOSwtODAxMjMwOTMxLDEzMD
+eyJoaXN0b3J5IjpbLTIxNDE0NDA2OTEsLTgwMTIzMDkzMSwxMz
-U2NzkyMjJdfQ==
+A1Njc5MjIyXX0=
 -->